nickallaire/CSE127Homework6/README.md

-# CSE127: Introduction to Computer Security Homework 6
+# CSE 127: Introduction to Computer Security Homework 6

 Project Overview: The goal of this assignment is to gain hands-on experience with password cracking.
 Two types of passwords need to be cracked: unsalted vs salted.
 The following rules were used to dictate password formats used: